 Young children need fat for growth and brain development.
 It's better to avoid giving them 2% milk before age 2.
-Do not serve them 1% or skimmed milk.
+Do not serve 1% or skimmed milk to your child.

 You can continue serving whole milk (3.25% milk fat) to your child throughout early childhood, up to school age.
-Never serve sweetened concentrated milk.